ruuda/blog/posts/codereview.md

 Some of them are somewhat popular, and attract contributions.
 In the age of <abbr>LLM</abbr>s,
-I increasingly doubt whether they are worth responding to.
+I increasingly doubt whether I should continue accepting them.

 ## An example